pligrim/surfboard/README.md

 To Run: go run Surfboard chartName chartVersion

-To Include Release Notes: go run Surfboard -notes=2 chartName chartVersion
+To Include Release Notes: go run Surfboard -notes chartName chartVersion Release notes show all historic releases, listing the Jira ticket numbers in each release

 note the chart must exist in your chart museum